vickvasquez/modelorama/README.md

 ## Features*

-> Protobuf/GQL definitions are planned to be generated from JSON-Schema too, all contributions are very welcome.
+> Protobuf/GQL definitions are under development (see [json-schema-to](https://github.com/pateketrueke/json-schema-to)), all contributions are very welcome.

 - JSON-Schema is used to generate samples for seeds, fixtures, etc.
 - Sequelize models are described by JSON-Schema